 The City approved the Rincon Villages Planned Unit Development Subdivision project in June 2011.
-The project conditions of approval require that not less than 20 percent of the dwelling units will be priced to be affordable to moderate (80145 percent of County median)- and lower (less than 80 percent of County median) permits smaller parcel sizes as an incentive.
+The project conditions of approval require that not less than 20 percent of the dwelling units will be priced to be affordable to moderate (80145 percent of County median)- and lower (less than 80 percent of County median)income households.
+The PUD permits smaller parcel sizes as an incentive.